- What is a tour?

 - What happens if there is bad weather?

-A canopy tour is a form of ecotourism that has grown in popularity in recent years.
-On these tours, participants travel through the tree canopy moving from platform to platform on a series of zips, bridges, rappels and other high adventure challenges.
+Tours are personalized, guided experiences that are reservation based.
+On the Canopy Tour and Zip Tour, participants travel through the tree canopy moving from platform to platform on a series of zips, bridges, and rappels.

-The Canopy Tour is a 3-4 hour guided excursion though the tree canopy along the Catawba River.
-It is a stand alone product that is not included in the Day Pass.
+The Canopy Tour is a 3 – 4 hour guided excursion and the Zip Tour is a 1.5 – 2 hour guided excursion through the tree canopy along the Catawba River.
+They are stand alone products that are not included in the Day Pass.

-How can I book a Canopy Tour excursion?
+How can I book a Canopy Tour or Zip Tour excursion?

 Once I have booked my tour, what is the next step?

-Guests should plan on arriving at least 30 minutes before the posted start time of their tour.
-Guests will first go to the River Center for check-in, before reporting to the activity location.
-Guests must arrive at the activity location no less than 10 minutes before the tour’s posted start time.
+Guests should plan on arriving at least 45 minutes before the posted start time of their tour.
+Guests will first go to the Trail Center for check-in, before reporting to the activity location.
+Guests must arrive at the activity location no less than 15 minutes before the tour’s posted start time.
 Remember, there are no restrooms or facilities on the tour and guests should prepare themselves before arrival.
-The Canopy Tour will start on time; we cannot hold the start of a trip for the guest to use the restrooms/locker-rooms.
+Tours will start on time; we cannot hold the start of a trip for the guest to use the restrooms/locker-rooms.

 How long (duration) is the tour?

-The Canopy Tour is a 3 – 4 hour guided experience.
+The Canopy Tour is a 3 – 4 hour guided experience and the Zip Tour is a 1.5 – 2 hour guided experience.
 This time estimate includes gear up, ground school, time in the canopy and gear down.
 Tour duration will vary depending on, group size, skill and other individual dynamics.

 What should I wear?

-Closed toe shoes and shirts are required.
+Closed toe shoes and shirts covering the mid-section are required.
 We recommend for participants to wear comfortable and active clothing.
 Because of the harness, long pants may be more comfortable than shorts.
 If you wear glasses, we recommend to secure them with a strap.

 Because loose articles are not permitted, it is highly recommended to remove all jewelry (rings, necklaces and earrings) because of the possibility of it breaking, falling off or being ruined.
 USNWC is not responsible for lost or broken items.
 To avoid these situations, please secure personal items in your car, in the USNWC locker rooms or at home.